Out of Home Care

-The Out of Home Care Program supports students where parental responsibility is held by the Minister of Family and Community Services.
+The Out of Home Care (OOHC) program supports students where parental responsibility is held by the Minister for Families, Communities and Disability Services.

-Resources and guidelines for learning and support planning
+Resources and guidelines for Personalised Learning and Support Planning

-The Out of Home Care in government schools policy states that all preschool and school aged children and young people in out of home care in government schools will have personalised learning and support planning prepared for them within 30 days of a local school becoming aware of the students’ entry into statutory out of home care.
+The Out of Home Care in government schools policy states that all preschool and school aged children and young people in Out of Home Care in government schools will have personalised learning and support planning prepared for them within 30 days of a school becoming aware of the students entry into statutory Out of Home Care.
 The planning should be:

 - a strengths-based model

 - a way to keep communication open

 The Out of Home Care Personalised Learning and Support Planning procedures (PDF 47.58KB) provide more details.

 Find out more related to out of home care with these frequently asked questions.